codefresh-io/cap-docs.codefresh.io/_docs/integrations/dockerhub.md

 toc: true
 ---

-Codefresh has native support for interacting with Dockerhub registries.
+Codefresh has native support for interacting with Docker Hub registries.
+Integration with Docker Hub is used for image enrichment.
+See [Image enrichment overview]({{site.baseurl}}/docs/integrations/image-enrichment-overview/).

 ### Prerequisites
-Before you configure settings in Codefresh to integrate Dockerhub registry, do the following:
+Before you configure settings in Codefresh to integrate Docker Hub registry, do the following:

 * [Create an account or sign in to your account at Docker Hub](https://hub.docker.com/signup){:target="\_blank"}
 * (Optional)[Enable 2FA (Two-Factor Authentication)](https://docs.docker.com/docker-hub/2fa/){:target="\_blank"}